Emma Raducanu ‘keeping guard up more’ after claiming people see her as a ‘piggy bank’

 Her agent, Max Eisenbud, told the Tennis Podcast that “it’s probably gonna be like that [short coaching tenures] for the rest of her career”.
 But Raducanu seems to feel a real connection with Cavaday.
 On Friday, she said that she hoped “to continue with him [Cavaday] because I feel very comfortable with him”.

 There has certainly been a positive vibe about practice sessions in Melbourne, with Cavaday offering non-stop advice and Raducanu listening intently to his words.
-We are still at the “phoney war” stage of the trip, however, and his real value will be easier to judge after Tuesday’s first-round meeting with the USA’s Shelby Rogers.
+We are still at the “phoney war” stage of the trip, however, and his real value will be easier to judge after Tuesday’s first-round meeting with Shelby Rogers, of the United States.

 Speaking to the BBC on Friday, Raducanu said that Cavaday’s presence brought back innocent memories of a time before she was a celebrity.
 “I was 10 and 11 when I first started with him, and he’s from the same area that I am in Bromley,” she said.
 “Sometimes when you’re on the court, I guess you lose the feelings of when you first started playing, as an under-12 doing those 7am sessions.
 It’s pretty nice to have that nostalgia back.